skip to main content skip to search skip to footer skip to accessibility statement

 The factors that affect sexual health (both positively and negatively) are multiple and complex.
 If a person is engaging in sexual activity the use of condoms improves the chances of avoiding unwanted pregnancy and contracting a sexually transmitted infection.

 Different population groups have a differing range of factors affecting their sexual health.
-Higher levels of STIs and HIV are seen among young heterosexuals aged 15 to 24 years, black ethnic minorities and men who have sex with men (MSM).
+Higher levels of STIs and HIV are seen among young heterosexual people aged 15 to 24 years, people from Black ethnic groups and men who have sex with men (MSM).

 The consequences of poor sexual health include: